caleb531/multi-line-replacer/README.md

 - `MATCH_UNTIL_END_OF_LINE` (`[^\n]*`)
 - `MATCH_ALL_BETWEEN` (`[^\n]*?`)

-These variables can be used anywhere in a rule (no word boundaries required).
+These variables can be used anywhere in any code block representing the target text to match.
+Because these names are unique enough, word boundaries are not required around them.

 ### More Examples